syncedtoblog/syncedtoblog.github.io/_posts/2019-11-13-The-Birthplace-Of-Football.md

 ### **How does such a global phenomenon start?**

 The answer might surprise you. **Football as we know it today started in an inconspicuous park in the heart of Cambridge.** Cambridge is more usually known for its University, one of the oldest in the UK.
-It&#39;s been home to famous names the literature and the sciences, including by Isaac Newton, Sylvia Plath, Stephen Hawking, Charles Darwin, and Emma Roberts.
+It&#39;s been home to famous names in literature and the sciences, including Isaac Newton, Sylvia Plath, Stephen Hawking, Charles Darwin, and Emma Roberts.

 It&#39;s perhaps not so out-of-place, then, that the game that&#39;s captured the world also started right in the heart of Cambridge.